 We can redeem any Demand Investment at any time by giving written notice to the investor.
-We occasionally redeem Demand Investments when amounts invested by a single investor fall below \$25.00 per investor, but may redeem Demand Investments for any other reason we deem appropriate.
+We occasionally redeem Demand Investments when amounts invested by a single investor fall below \$100.00 per account but may redeem Demand Investments for any other reason we deem appropriate.
 In any case, you will be repaid your entire Investment plus accrued interest in the event of a redemption.